 PCI Biotech has entered into a lease agreement with Oslo Cancer Cluster Incubator, Ullernchausséen 64 Oslo, Norway.
 The lease originally runs to 31 December 2018, but PCI Biotech exercised an option for three more years and the lease now runs to 31 December 2021 with an option for additional three more years.
-The lease is NOK 0.7 million per annum.
 The lease agreement is subject to annual adjustment according to changes in the consumer price index.
-Amounts of minimum lease payment for non-cancellable operating leases is NOK 1.3 million (non-discounted contractual payments) per year end 2019 for the next two years.
+Amounts of minimum lease payment for non-cancellable operating leases is NOK 0.7 million (non-discounted contractual payments) per year end 2020 for the year 2021.